Halloween Costumes for Dogs-How to Measure For Size-Safety Tips

 - Make sure the costume allows him to go to the bathroom.

 - No part of the costume should be too tight - especially around the head or neck area.

 - And lastly - if your dog doesn't like wearing the costume, please take it off right away, regardless of how cute he looks.

 © 2012 Audrey Hunt

 More by this Author

-Turn your hobbies and talents into great gifts.
-A personal touch sends a powerful message of love while providing a fun experience during the process of making the gift.
-The cost is next-to-nothing.
+Learn how to make gifts from your own hobbies.
+A personal touch sends a powerful message of love while providing a fun experience making gifts.
+The cost is next-to-nothing using the following tips.

-These 20 easy-cheap DIY Christmas gifts will take the stress out of Christmas.
-Just see what you can make for the price of a cup of coffee.
+These 20 easy-cheap DIY gifts will take the stress out of Christmas, birthdays and such.
+Discover what you can make for the price of a cup of coffee.
 Included are ideas for stuffing stockings.
-Enjoy!